SamarthS7-cmd/pwn.college_Samarth/Comprehending Commands.md

 # 10. HIDDEN FILES :

-In this challenge, we have to move the /flag file into /tmp/hack-the-planet and run /challenge/check, which will check things out and give the flag.
+In this challenge, we have to find the flag, hidden as a dot-prepended file in /.

 ## MY SOLUTION: